Comprehensive Cancer Care

 Early Detection for Lung Cancer Saves Lives

-A recent study done by the National Screening Trial Research Team showed that patients who get screened earlier with low-dose CT are 20% less likely to die from lung cancer than those who didn't get screened.
+Patients who get screened earlier with low-dose CT are 20% less likely to die from lung cancer than those who didn’t get screened.
 Low-dose CT screenings offer better cancer detection at earlier stages, when lung cancer is more easily treated.
-This test uses a low dose of radiation to make detailed pictures of the lungs so a doctor can evaluate their health.
+This test uses a low dose of radiation to make detailed pictures of the lungs, so a doctor can evaluate their health.
 During the CT, you will be asked to lie flat and still on an exam table and hold your arms over your head.
 Then, you will be asked to hold your breath for 5–10 seconds for the scan.
-No needles or IVs are used; the scan is painless; and the whole process only takes a few minutes.
-Click here to learn more about low-dose CT screenings.

 Smoking Cessation